hobbitjeditransgender/leadzai-weather/README.md

 # 🔥 Setup

 - Create .env file in the root of the project with an Api Id variable called REACT_APP_API_KEY.
-Add your OpenWeatherAPI key to the value
+Add your OpenWeatherAPI key to it.

 ```
 REACT_APP_API_KEY=""